 - Review the requirements for and privileges of University Recognition.

-Step 2- Complete the Organization Registration on Campus Connect.
-(Primary Contact only)
+Step 2- Complete the Organization Registration process.

 As part of this process, you will be prompted to: